symbioticfi/network/README.md

 **[Symbiotic Protocol](https://symbiotic.fi) is an extremely flexible and permissionless shared security system.**

 This repository contains a default Network contract and tooling to manage it.
-Basically, Network contract is an (OZ's TimelockController)[https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol] with additional functionality to define delays for either (exact target | exact selector) or (any target | exact selector) pairs.
+Basically, a Network contract is an (OZ's TimelockController)[https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol] with additional functionality to define delays for either (exact target | exact selector) or (any target | exact selector) pairs.

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/symbioticfi/network)